Developer: Grasshopper Manufacture

 There are a few puzzles thrown in that can be fun because they are straightforward.
 I didn’t even need a walkthrough to get through this game.
 Even the boss fights use light and darkness to be beaten.
 In the darkness, you can only see the weak spot on enemies so you have to quickly shoot it because you die.
 This sounds frustrating but it’s not.
 You get a darkness shield that depletes before your health starts going down.
 The enemy design is pretty crazy but repetitive.
 I got tired of shooting the same demons all the time.
 The whole game overall is repetitive in nature because it uses the same few elements mixed around a lot.
 My least favorite idea was the 2D shooting levels.
 These were frustrating and felt like pointless filler.
 There’s a fun boss fight at the end of the third level, but I could have gone without these.

 After you beat the 8-hour game there’s no reason to go back.
-There’s no multiplayer or extra modes which are a shame.
+There are no multiplayer or extra modes which is a shame.
 I guess if you want to collect all the red gems you can, but why bother?
 This is a fun weekend rental or cheap bargain bin purchase and nothing more.
 If it weren’t for the repetition set throughout and those pointless 2D levels I would have liked this a lot more.
 Garcia is a hard character to like and the story is simple and straightforward.
 Overall though, this is a solid game and highly entertaining.
-Just be warned that the mature content isn’t for everyone.
+Just be warned that mature content isn’t for everyone.

-OUTPUT | There are a few puzzles thrown in that can be fun because they are straightforward.
-I didn’t even need a walkthrough to get through this game.
-Even the boss fights use light and darkness to be beaten.
-In the darkness, you can only see the weak spot on enemies so you have to quickly shoot it because you die.
-This sounds frustrating but it’s not.
-You get a darkness shield that depletes before your health starts going down.
-The enemy design is pretty crazy but repetitive.
-I got tired of shooting the same demons all the time.
-The whole game overall is repetitive in nature because it uses the same few elements mixed around a lot.
-My least favorite idea was the 2D shooting levels.
-These were frustrating and felt like pointless filler.
-There’s a fun boss fight at the end of the third level, but I could have gone without these.

-After you beat the 8-hour game there’s no reason to go back.
-There’s no multiplayer or extra modes which are a shame.
-I guess if you want to collect all the red gems you can, but why bother?
-This is a fun weekend rental or cheap bargain bin purchase and nothing more.
-If it weren’t for the repetition set throughout and those pointless 2D levels I would have liked this a lot more.
-Garcia is a hard character to like and the story is simple and straightforward.
-Overall though, this is a solid game and highly entertaining.
-Just be warned that the mature content isn’t for everyone.